jahree0987/chat-app-firebase-tailwind/README.md

 then
  ### 'npm run start' to start it on the browser.

+ 2. You need to have 2 gmail and two browser to test this.
+ 3. sign in the 2 Gmail  with different browsers
+ 4. add the any of the 2 email in your contacts

 ## Available Scripts

 In the project directory, you can run: